 - Sandals Whitehouse “South Coast”: 33 minutes (29.1km)

 POSSIBLY THE COOLEST PLACE IN THE WORLD!

-Many visitors choose to simple sunbathe on the dock, go for a swim in the shallow water or even bring some fishing gear and catch your own lunch.
-While you are there you will witness local fishermen docking with fresh catch of the day.
+Many visitors choose to simply sunbathe on the dock, go for a swim in the shallow water, or even bring some fishing gear and catch your own lunch.
+While you are there you will witness local fishermen docking with the fresh catch of the day.
 You can watch as they scale and prepare your food.

 PELICAN BAR MENU AND PRICES: